 CSALE's data is collected exclusively on-line.
 An invitation to complete the Master Survey is sent to the person at every ABA accredited law school in the country with primary responsibility for, or considerable knowledge of, the applied legal education programs at his or her school.
 That person is responsible for assigning the Faculty Sub-Surveys.
 CSALE remotely monitors the progress on all invited Master and Sub Surveys and periodically sends reminders to invitees who have not yet participated.

-CSALE'S FOURTH TRIENNIAL SURVEY WAS COMPLETED IN 2017 WITH 94% OF ABA ACCREDITED LAW SCHOOLS PARTICIPATING.
+CSALE'S sixth TRIENNIAL SURVEY WAS COMPLETED IN 2023 WITH 96% OF ABA ACCREDITED LAW SCHOOLS PARTICIPATING.

 The data CSALE collects is available free of charge for non-commercial use by scholars, law schools and legal educators.
 CSALE's continued existence –and its ability to track changes in applied legal education over time – is entirely dependent on the generosity of others.
 CSALE is a 501(c)(3) non-profit organization: your contribution is tax deductible.
 To make a secure credit card donation via PayPal (no account required), click the donate button below and be sure to fill in and "update" your donation amount before entering your credit card information.
 For information on becoming a Gold Circle Institutional Supporter, contact us at email@example.com or at (734) 763-4319.Support our work